t-sutter/t-sutter.github.io/_posts/2024-02-29-nevada-map.md

 ---
-title: "Detailed Mapping Nevada's Terrain"
+title: "A Detailed Cartographic Exploration of Nevada's Diverse Terrain and Ecosystems"
 last_modified_at: 2023-09-19T11:14:00-05:00
 categories:
   - Blog